ogierpaul/Udacity-Data-Engineer-NanoDegree/p3_datawarehouse_aws_redshift/config/Readme.md

 # Config files
 - contains two files:
-    - admin_config to set-up the cluster and roles
+    - admin_config.cfg to set-up the cluster and roles
-    - dbuser_config to perform the ETL
+    - dbuser_config.cfg to perform the ETL
-- Separating admin rights from routine access enhances security:
+- Separates admin rights from routine access enhances security:
-    - One data engineer executant could continue develop on RedShift using dbuser rights
+    - One data engineer executant can continue develop on RedShift using dbuser rights
-    - But he could not create new cluster, or launch EC2 clusters
+    - But he can not create new cluster, or launch EC2 clusters

 ## Admin config
+### Content

 ````buildoutcfg
 [AWS]